RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/network-setup.md

     type: Degraded
 ~~~

-If you'd like to fully verify that this has been successfully configured on the host, we can do that easily via the `oc debug node` option (pick any of your workers):
+If you'd like to fully verify that this has been successfully configured on the host, we can do that easily via the `oc debug node` command (pick any of your workers):

 ```execute-1
 oc debug node/ocp4-worker1.%node-network-domain%
 ```

-Wait for debug pod:
+Wait for the debug pod to start:

 ~~~bash
 Starting pod/ocp4-worker1aioexamplecom-debug ...